Demonstrating Analog Inference on the BrainScaleS-2 Mobile System: The BrainScaleS-2 Mobile System

 \subsection{Neuromorphic ASIC}

 The \gls{bss2} neuromorphic \gls{asic}\footnote{ The \gls{asic} has been manufactured in a standard \SI{65}{\nano\meter} CMOS technology.
 It was conceived and designed at Heidelberg University.
 The link layer of the high-speed serial links has been developed in collaboration with the TU Dresden, who also contributed the PLL.
-The fast ADC is a result of a collaboration with the EPFL Lausanne.} is the key component of the inference system. \Cref{fig:system overview} shows its major internal functional blocks: \paragraph*{Analog Network Core} This is the part of the system performing the inference calculations.
-It will be described in more detail below. \paragraph*{Digital Core Logic} The core control and network logic handles all off-chip communication from the embedded processors and the event router.
-It also bidirectionally converts between real-time and time-stamped event packets. \paragraph*{Top and Bottom \glspl{ppu}} The chip includes two custom \SI{32}{\bit} CPUs compatible with the embedded PowerPC \gls{isa}~\citep{powerisa_206}.
-They feature \gls{simd} extensions for fast vector processing.
+The fast ADC is a result of a collaboration with the EPFL Lausanne. }~\citep{pehle2022brainscales2_nopreprint_nourl} is the key component of the presented system.
+It is a mixed-signal implementation comprised of analog and digital building blocks (\cref{fig:system overview}) that simultaneously supports the processing of \gls{vmm} operations and the emulation of \glspl{snn} in the analog domain.
+Embedded \glspl{ppu} allow for online on-chip learning. \minisection{Analog Network Core} \gls{bss2} contains a total of \num{512} analog neuron circuits, each receiving input from \num{256} synapses.
+The neurons emulate the \gls{adex} model in \num{1000}-fold accelerated continuous time and can be combined to represent structured neurons with multiple compartments.
+Each synapse contains correlation sensors enabling \gls{stdp} in \glspl{snn} and is modulated by a digital weight with \SI{6}{\bit} resolution.
+For \glspl{vmm}, the neuron circuits are configured as analog accumulators, while the synapses perform multiplications.
+When processing \glspl{cdnn} and \glspl{snn}, the combination of these neurons and the synapse matrix therefore perform all computations in the analog domain. \minisection{Event Router} The distribution of the real-time vector inputs or spike events to and from the analog network core is handled by a runtime configurable digital routing crossbar. \minisection{Top and Bottom \glspl{ppu}} Each chip includes two custom \SI{32}{\bit} CPUs compatible with the embedded PowerPC \gls{isa}~\citep{powerisa_206}.
+They additionally feature \gls{simd} extensions for fast vector operations, which can make use of parallel ADCs (\num{1024} channels, \SI{8}{\bit} resolution) to process analog observables.
 These embedded cores are primarily intended to support learning and plasticity algorithms in \glspl{snn}.
-They can access most of the internal digital resources of the \gls{asic} and -- as in this case -- serve as experiment controllers. \paragraph*{Event Router} Digital logic responsible for the distribution of the real-time vector inputs or spike events to and from the analog network core.
+They can access most of the internal digital resources of the \gls{asic} and -- as described in \cref{sec:ecg-classification} -- serve as experiment controllers. \minisection{Digital Core Logic} The core control and network logic handles all off-chip communication from the embedded processors and the event router.
+In addition, it bidirectionally converts between real-time and time-stamped event packets.
+The transport layer manages secured memory access operations as well as unsecure, low-latency event streams over high-speed serial links to the \gls{fpga} fabric.